The 99 NFL players, coaches and themes that will define 2018

 50. Jalen and the Jags try to muscle their way past the Pats: The Jaguars have depth and stars at every level, with Jalen Ramsey emerging on the back end as one of the best young corners and a monster defensive line harassing QBs up front.
 The Jags made it to the AFC Championship Game last season on the back of that defense, and there's little reason to think they can't continue to dominate on that side of the ball.

-51. Is the Vikings' D good enough to keep them kings in the North?: Another defense with impact guys at all three levels, the Vikings added defensive tackle Sheldon Richardson to the mix and should be even better.
+51. Is the Vikings' D good enough to keep them kings in the North?
+Another defense with impact guys at all three levels, the Vikings added defensive tackle Sheldon Richardson to the mix and should be even better.
 No team allowed fewer yards or points last season.
 Aaron Rodgers' return from injury in Green Bay should test that defense, and division rivals Chicago and Detroit look to be better on offense, but the Vikings should still rank as one of the league's better defenses.

 52. Ingram and Bosa terrorizing QBs in L.A.: Even before safety Derwin James dropped into their laps at 17th overall in April's draft, the Chargers boasted a deep secondary with the likes of Jason Verrett and Jahleel Addae.
 And no team comes at you with a more fearsome edge-rusher tandem than Melvin Ingram and Joey Bosa.